bhauman/figwheel-main/README.md

 before or after a hot reload has occurred.

 You can conveniently configure hot reload callbacks at runtime with metadata.
-You can see and example of providing callbacks below:
+You can see an example of providing callbacks below:

 ```clojure
 ;; first notify figwheel that this ns has callback defined in it